 These regulations set the standards of domestic water and waste water.
 The regulations are meant for pollution control and prevention and provides for protection of water sources.
-The proposed project has no chance of significantly affecting this since the project will connect to the local supply.
+The proposed project has no chance of significantly affecting this since the project will connect to the local supply, and there is no surface water body nearby.

 The proposed project will connect to the public sewer line.